zsteve/nf-ATAC/README.md

 ____

 *Introduction*
-A pipeline for processing ATAC-seq data written in Nextflow script (https://www.nextflow.io/).
+`nf-ATAC` pipeline for processing ATAC-seq data written in Nextflow script (https://www.nextflow.io/).
 Currently in early stages, this `README` will definitely be updated regularly (check often!)

 Have an problem?
 Please log an issue on GitHub (https://github.com/zsteve/atac-seq-pipeline)